Zuri Hall

 Zuri Hall (born June 2, 1988) is an American entertainment reporter, television personality, actress and producer.
-Hall serves as a correspondent for Access Hollywood on NBC.
+Hall serves as co-host for Access Hollywood on NBC.
 She is also the sideline reporter for NBC's primetime summer competition show American Ninja Warrior.
-Hall was the host of Miss USA for the first time in 2021, and returned again as host in 2022.
+Hall has hosted the beauty pageants Miss USA 2021, Miss USA 2022, Miss Universe 2022, Miss Universe 2023 and Miss Universe 2024.

-Personal life
+Early life

-Zuri Hall was born on June 2, 1988, in Toledo, Ohio.
+Hall was born on June 2, 1988 in Toledo, Ohio.
 Growing up, she became fascinated with the arts, more specifically with theatre.
 She graduated from Maumee Valley Country Day School in 2006.
-She graduated from The Ohio State University in 2010 with a Bachelor of Arts in strategic communication and a minor in theatre, with an emphasis on acting.
+She graduated from Ohio State University in 2010 with a Bachelor of Arts in strategic communication.
 She was a four-year Morrill Scholar, earning a full academic scholarship to attend the college.